Qozul/dissertation/README.txt

 Requirements:

-OpenGL 4.6 for AZDO sparse textures
-Vulkan SDK 1.1
+OpenGL 4.6 for AZDO gl_BaseInstance used in the shaders Vulkan SDK 1.1
-Vulkan graphics and compute queues must be the same queue A discrete GPU
+Vulkan graphics and compute queues must be the same queue A discrete GPU for Vulkan

 REFERENCES: